16th January 2019

 Helps coordination and balance

-Learning to surf can be tricky but that’s also what makes us love it so much.
+Learning to surf can be tricky but that’s also one of the things that makes us love it so much.
 We love falling over.
 We do it a lot and it makes us smile.
 But standing up is really what we strive for and we love the sense of improved balance and coordination we get when we’re standing on a board.

 A study of older surfers by Australia’s Southern Cross University found that long-term recreational surfing appeared to maintain or improve balance, coordination and control, better than in active older people who didn’t surf.